shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-shopware-migration-assistant/010-introduction.md

 plugin for your Shopware 5.
 For more details have a look at the [Gateway and reader](./060-gateway-and-reader.md).

 ## Converter and Mapping
-Data gathered by `Reader` objects is transferred to `Converter` objects that put the data in a format the Shopware platform is able to work with.
+Data gathered by `Reader` objects is transferred to `Converter` objects that put the data in a format Shopware 6 is able to work with.
 Simultaneously entries in the underlying mapping table are inserted to map the old identifiers to the new ones for future migrations (Have a look at the `MappingService` for that).
 The mapping is saved for the current connection.
 Converted data will be removed after the migration, the mapping will stay persistent.
 You can find out more about them here: [Converter and mapping](./070-converter-and-mapping.md)